VU-DETAIL/vu-detail.github.io/index.md

 ## [**Home**](./) | [People](./people) | [Research](./research) | [Publication](./publication) | [About](./about)

 # News
+* [01/2020] One paper is accepted to SELSE 2020 workshop at Stanford University!
 * [01/2020] Xun Jiao is appointed as an Associate Editor of ACM SIGDA Newsletter.
 * [12/2019] Paper on software vulnerability detection is accepted in IEEE Transactions on Software Engineering (TSE)!
 * [12/2019] Paper on fuzz testing is accepted in IEEE Transactions on Dependable and Secure Computing (TDSC)!